damian-w/ElementalPi/README.md

 # ElementalPi
 ElementalPi is a complete Raspberry Pi (A+ / B+ / 2) weather station solution designed to be as accurate and detailed as possible while maintaining simplicity and ease-of-use.

-### About
-This is the code for the ElementalPi project.
+This GitHub repo houses the code for the ElementalPi project.

 ### Goals
 The ElementalPi project will eventually design, manufacture and produce a Raspberry Pi 40-pin HAT / shield which will be available for individuals (yes, you!) to purchase, construct / solder and utilise in their own environments.
 ElementalPi will inevitably include three boards: the HAT / shield housing required components, an "air" board housing the temperature / humidity / pressure / air quality equipment, a wind anemometer / direction device and lastly a rain gauge - all connecting to ElementalPi using simple RJ11 telephone cabling.